csdavids519/Connect4_Python/README.md

 - [Shaun Halverson](https://youtu.be/i_4ZWjmybWs?si=6AXq3a2puR_vBvCJ) Although the code needed to be modified for this connect 4 project, Shaun Halverson is credited for the method of checking for the game winners.
 - [Heroku](https://www.heroku.com/home) - for deploying the project on a student account.
+- [Colorama](https://pypi.org/project/colorama/) - was used to produce colored text and background color on the game grid.
+- [Simple Term Menu](https://pypi.org/project/simple-term-menu/) - was used to created the game restart or quit menu.